-- draw conclusions in the following ways: - from data, facts, calculations, judgments and own analysis; - on complex assurance engagements; - by identifying weaknesses in financial information systems and their potential consequences:

-- by distinguishing between the qualities of data provided or other evidence generated; and - by developing risk management solutions in an audit and corporate reporting environment. - present and communicate their recommendations in the following ways: - from using a report/memorandum in response to a specific technical issue and in accordance with client requirements; - by using reasoned, practicable advice that is clear and concise, supported by calculations or analysis of technical/business issues identified; - by using judgement to select the most appropriate audit procedures in the context of risks identified: and - by justifying a specific recommended action when a variety of options are available. - explain the limitations of their conclusions or recommendations.
+- · draw conclusions in the following ways: - from data, facts, calculations, judgments and own analysis: - on complex assurance engagements; - by identifying weaknesses in financial information systems and their potential consequences: - by distinguishing between the qualities of data provided or other evidence generated; and - by developing risk management solutions in an audit and corporate reporting environment. - present and communicate their recommendations in the following ways: - from using a report/memorandum in response to a specific technical issue and in accordance with client requirements; - by using reasoned, practicable advice that is clear and concise, supported by calculations or analysis of technical/business issues identified; - by using judgement to select the most appropriate audit procedures in the context of risks identified; and - by justifying a specific recommended action when a variety of options are available. - explain the limitations of their conclusions or recommendations.

-- Structure information from various sources into suitable formats for analysis - Identify any information gaps - Frame questions to clarify information - Use a range of data types and sources to inform analysis and decision making - Structure and analyse financial and nonfinancial data to enhance understanding of business issues and their underlying causes
+- Structure information from various sources into suitable formats for analysis - Identify any information gaps - Frame questions to clarify information - Use a range of data types and sources to inform analysis and decision making - Structure and analyse financial and nonfinancial data to enhance understanding of business issues and their underlying causes - Present analysis in accordance with instructions and criteria

-- Identify and apply relevant technical • knowledge and skills to analyse a specific problem - Use structured information to identify evidence-based solutions - Identify creative and pragmatic solutions in a business environment - Identify opportunities to add value • - Identify and anticipate problems that may result from a decision
+- Identify and apply relevant technical knowledge and skills to analyse a specific problem - Use structured information to identify evidence-based solutions - Identify creative and pragmatic solutions in a business environment - Identify opportunities to add value - Identify and anticipate problems that may result from a decision - Identify a range of possible solutions based on analysis - Identify ethical dimensions of possible solutions - Select appropriate courses of action using an ethical framework - Identify the solution which is the best fit with acceptance criteria and objectives - Define objectives and acceptance criteria for solutions